Academic Skills

 University of Toronto Tri-Campus Workshops

 Workshops being offered by several units at the three University of Toronto campuses.
-Workshops range from mindful reading and publishing skills to technology-related workshops such as 3D design, introduction to podcasting and more.
-Through this page you can also find pre-recorded and self-paced modules such as Introduction to R, Introduction to NVivo, Data Visualization and more.
+Workshops range from mindful reading and publishing skills to technology-related workshops such as 3D design or introduction to podcasting.
+Through this page you can also find pre-recorded and self-paced modules such as Introduction to R, Introduction to NVivo, Data Visualization, and more.